magdyamr542/browser-tab-groups/README.md

 # Browser tab groups

 Save and open **links** from the command line with ease.
-A tap group is a collection of links (urls) that belong together. e.g `work` tap group would contain links for work. e.g `uni` tap group would contain links for uni etc.
+A tap group is a collection of links (urls) that belong together.

+Example: `work` tap group would contain links for work. `uni` tap group would contain links for uni etc.

 ## Installation